bumie-e/Social-for-Good-Hackathon/Code-of-Conduct.md

 # Code of Conduct

-The following principles are important values that you agree to abide by as a member of Women in Data Science OAU.
-If you break the code of conduct, you will be removed from the community.
+The following principles are important values that you agree to abide by as a participant of the Social for Good Hackathon.
+If you break the code of conduct, you will be removed from the hackathon.

 ## Our Pledge